top of page

 • CBT (Cognitive Behavioral Therapy): Understand how your thoughts impact your behaviors and impact your anxiety symptoms.

-• EMDR: Process and reframe distressing thoughts, feelings, and memories.
+• EMDR (Eye Movement Desensitization and Reprocessing): Process and reframe distressing thoughts, feelings, and memories.

 • Mindfulness and self-compassion practices: Connect the mind and body and shift focus to the present moment.